 Purpose Objective Basis/Interest Processing Indicative Users Domain Name Initial Purchase/ Registration, Management and Control Tasks within this purpose are creating, managing and monitoring a Registrant's domain name (DN), including creating the DN, updating information about the DN, renewing the DN, deleting the DN, maintaining a DN portfolio, and validating the Registrant's contact information (pursuant to RAA requirements).
-Performing and satisfying contractual obligations -Collection of the data; transfer of data to registry and escrow providers to ensure preservation of data -Inter registrar transfers -Validation of Registrant data for accuracy. - Validation for any restricted TLDs -Zone file provisioning -Storage for retention at least during registration term Registrants, Registrars, Registry Operators, Escrow Providers, privacy proxy providers, ICANN

-Business/Person al Domain Name Purchase or Sale Tasks within this purpose are making purchase queries about a DN, transferring a DN to another Registrant, acquiring a DN from another Registrant, and enabling due diligence research by the purchaser to ensure that the DN is suitable for purchase and that the seller is bona fide.
+Performing and satisfying contractual obligations Collection of the data; transfer of data to registry and escrow providers to ensure preservation of data Inter-registrar transfers Validation of Registrant data for accuracy Validation for any restricted TLDs Zone file provisioning Storage for retention at least during registration term Registrants, Registrars, Registry Operators, Escrow Providers, privacy proxy providers, ICANN Business/Personal Domain Name Purchase or Sale Tasks within this purpose are making purchase queries about a DN, transferring a DN to another Registrant, acquiring a DN from another Registrant, and enabling due diligence research by the purchaser to ensure that the DN is suitable for purchase and that the seller is bona fide.
 To accomplish these tasks, the user needs access to the Registrant's Organization and email address, and in some cases additional data - for example, to perform a Reverse Query on the name of a Registrant or contact to determine other domain names with which they are associated.
-Prerequisite for functioning marketplace for DNs -Validating Registrant email contacts for transfers -Contacting Registrant for potential sale - Performing reverse query on registrant information to ensure the sale will meet specific business criteria. -Foregoing requires storage, publication and access of WHOIS data Registrants, potential DN buyers, resale agents, Registrars Technical Issue Resolution Tasks within this purpose are working to resolve technical issues associated with DN use, including email delivery issues, DNS resolution failures, and website functional issues.
-To accomplish these tasks, the user needs the ability to contact technical staff responsible for handling these issues.
-(Note: It might be useful to designate multiple points of contact to address various kinds of issues - for example, postmaster for email issues.)
-Providing security and stability of the DNS, consumer protection, and protection of Registrants expectation of service Providing a pathway for resolving technical problems/ issues - Validation of Registrant information -Provision of access to technical users. -Foregoing requires storage of access to technical contact information Registries, Registrars (Network Operations); DNS service providers; cybersecurity experts
+Prerequisite for functioning marketplace for domain names Validating Registrant email contacts for transfers Contacting Registrant for potential sale Performing reverse query on registrant information to ensure the sale will meet specific business criteria Foregoing requires storage, publication and access of WHOIS data Registrants, potential DN buyers, resale agents, Registrars Technical Issue Resolution Tasks within this purpose are working to resolve technical issues associated with DN use, including email delivery issues, DNS resolution failures, and website functional issues.
+To accomplish these tasks, the user needs the ability to contact technical staff Providing security and stability of the DNS, consumer protection, and protection of Registrants expectation of service Providing a pathway for resolving technical problems/ issues Validation of Registrant information Provision of access to technical users Foregoing requires storage of access to technical contact information Registries, Registrars (Network Operations); DNS service providers; cybersecurity experts